Where Did Your Raise Go? Lifestyle Creep Calculator

 What Is Lifestyle Creep?

-The Hedonic Treadmill: Psychologists call this "hedonic adaptation" — we quickly adapt to improved circumstances, and what once felt exciting becomes our new baseline.
+The Hedonic Treadmill: Psychologists call this "hedonic adaptation," the tendency to quickly adapt to improved circumstances.
+What once felt exciting becomes our new baseline.
 That promotion excitement fades, but the upgraded lifestyle remains.

 Key Statistics: